|

 Photographs marked

 (#) are not from originals.
-The Webmaster would
+You are

 be very pleased to borrow the original to improve the quality of